ballerina-guides/ftgo-microservices-example/README.md

 ### Running the module
 1. Set up a MySQL database and create the relevant tables using the queries in the `init.sql` file in the `accounting` directory.
 2. Configure the database connection properties as well as the endpoint configurations in the `Config.toml` file in the `accounting` directory.
-3. To run the consumer service, navigate to the `accounting` directory and execute `bal run` in the terminal.
+3. To run the accounting service, navigate to the `accounting` directory and execute `bal run` in the terminal.

 ## Delivery Service
 The delivery service is responsible for the management of couriers and delivery of orders from the restaurant to the consumer.